saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 - Collapse or expand an item: +/- symbols next to the item
 - Collapse or expand all items: Commands specific to each pane

-Any item with an indicated hierarchy (that is, a +/- symbol) can be collapsed or expanded to hide or show its "children."
-In the Threads pane, children may refer to members of a specific thread group; in the Variables pane, members of a struct or array; in the Process pane, structured heap metadata (arenas, thread caches, etc.); and so on.
+Any item with an indicated hierarchy (such as a +/- symbol) can be collapsed or expanded to hide or show its "children."
+In the Threads pane, children may refer to members of a specific thread group; in the Variables pane, members of a struct or array; in the Process pane, structured heap metadata (arenas, thread caches, etc.); and more.

 There is one exception to the default collapsing behavior: inlined variable annotations.
 See the [Inlined Annotations](#inlined-annotations) section for details.